 2. With the circular icon selected, pull the slider to rotate the image clockwise or counter-clockwise.

 3. Select the upright trapezoid icon and pull the slider to adjust the image perspective vertically.

 4. Select the sideways trapezoid icon and pull the slider to adjust the image perspective horizontally.

 5. Tap the triangular icon, top left, to flip the image vertically.

 6. Tap the square icon, top left, to rotate the image 90 degrees.

 7. Tap the crop template icon, top right, to choose a pre-set crop ratio for your image, or crop in freeform.
 Drag the crop box to obtain the crop you want.

 When you've finished your edits, however many or few you decide to do, tap Done in the bottom left, and you've successfully edited an photo on iPhone.
 If you want to undo all the changes you've made, simply tap RESET at the top to go back to default settings, or tap Cancel, bottom left, to stop editing altogether.

-Now that you know how to edit photos on iPhone, why not check out our other Apple-themed guides, including how to block websites on Safari, how to switch Apple ID on iPhone and iPad, how to change your Apple ID, how to change your iPhone's ringer volume and how to set custom battery alerts on iPhone.
+Now that you know how to edit photos on iPhone, why not check out our other Apple-themed guides, including how to switch Apple ID on iPhone and iPad and how to change your Apple ID.
+If you are a videographer, learn how to edit videos on iPhone and how to record stereo sound on iPhone.
 If you'd like to take your image editing to the next level using professional software, we've got you covered with a range of Photoshop tutorials, including how to remove a background in Photoshop, how to add a drop shadow in Photoshop, how to add a background in Photoshop and how to add a border in Photoshop.
 If you want technology to create something beautiful for you, why not learn how to create your own AI art.